lsa-pucrs/donnie-assistive-robot-sw/README.md

 ### Install Donnie Software on a Desktop Computer

+ On a Linux computer, download this software and type the following command.

 	./install

 ### Install Donnie Software on a Donnie's Embedded Computer (Raspberry Pi)

+ Logon the Donnie's embedded computer, download this software and type the following command.

 	./install-rpi